varshith-el/URL-Shortner/README.md

 # URL-Shortner

-A simple Url shortner made by using Django
+A simple Url shortner made by using Django.
+BASE62 encoding id used for unique key generation.